Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/README.md

 **Final Data Structure**
 The cleaned final dataset was expanded to 43 columns after transforming categorical variables (e.g., city) into dummy variables for modeling.
 Redundant features such as street and sqft_lot were dropped to streamline modeling prediction.

-The cleaned dataset was used for training and evaluating models.
-The final cleaned dataset consists of 43 columns (include dummy variable), with redundant features (e.g., street, sqft_lot) dropped to streamline modeling.
-Cities categorical variable are transformed into dummy variable for later prediction models.
 | **Feature Category**     | **Key Variables**                     | **Description**                                                                  |
 |---------------------------|---------------------------------------|---------------------------------------------------------------------------------|
 | Core Property Features    | `sqft_living`, `bedrooms`, `bathrooms`, `floors` | Structural characteristics with strong predictive power              |